apache/openwhisk/tools/dev/README.md

 This script enables creation of [Intellij Launch Configuration][1] in _<openwhisk home>/.idea/runConfigurations_ with name controller0 and invoker0.
 For this to work your Intellij project should be [directory based][3].
-If your project is file based (uses ipr files) then you can convert it to directory based via _File -> Save as Directory-Based Format_
+If your project is file based (uses ipr files) then you can convert it to directory based via _File -> Save as Directory-Based Format_.
+These run configurations can then be invoked from _Run -> Edit Configurations -> Application_

 ### Usage

 First setup OpenWhisk so that Controller and Invoker containers are up and running.
-Then run the script
+Then run the script:

     ./gradlew -p tools/dev intellij

-It would inspect the running docker containers and then generate the launch configs with name 'controller0' and 'invoker0'
+It would inspect the running docker containers and then generate the launch configs with name 'controller0' and 'invoker0'.

-Key points to note
+Key points to note:

-1. Uses ~/tmp/openwhisk/controller (or invoker) as working directory
+1. Uses ~/tmp/openwhisk/controller (or invoker) as working directory.
 2. Changes the PORT to linked one.
-So controller gets started at 10001 only just like container
+So controller gets started at 10001 only just like as its done in container.

-Now the docker container can be stopped and application can be launched from within the IDE
+Now the docker container can be stopped and application can be launched from within the IDE.

-**Note** - Currently only controller can be run from IDE.
-Invoker posses some [problems][2]
+**Note** - Currently only the controller can be run from IDE.
+Invoker posses some [problems][2].

 ### Configuration

 The script allows some local customization of the launch configuration.
 This can be done by creating a [config][4] file `intellij-run-config.groovy` in project root directory.
-Below is an example of _<openwhisk home>/intellij-run-config.groovy_ file to customize the logging and db port used for CouchDB
+Below is an example of _<openwhisk home>/intellij-run-config.groovy_ file to customize the logging and db port used for CouchDB.

 ```groovy
 //Configures the settings for controller application